HERA-Team/hera-validation/README.md

 ## H1C Sims

 The data for the H1C sims reported in https://ui.adsabs.harvard.edu/abs/2021arXiv210409547A/abstract are available upon reasonable request.
-For collaboration members, they are in `/lustre/aoc/projects/hera/Validation/test-4.0.0/pipeline/LSTBIN/`:
+For collaboration members, the paths on the NRAO machines are listed below.

+There are two versions on the data, daily visibilities for 10 days (nominally 245 + [8098, 8099, 8101, 8102, 8103, 8106, 8107, 8108, 8110, 8111])  in `/lustre/aoc/projects/hera/Validation/test-4.0.0/data/visibilities/245*/`.
+These were the starting points of the simulations.

+Daily data which has been processed by some portion of the analysis pipeline is in `/lustre/aoc/projects/hera/Validation/test-4.0.0/pipeline/245????_*/`.
+We assume most users are not interested in this step, but it is included below for completeness.

+The final LST-binned data suitable for power spectrum analysis is in `/lustre/aoc/projects/hera/Validation/test-4.0.0/pipeline/LSTBIN/`.

+All three groups of data have different filename extensions.

+For daily data we have `/lustre/aoc/projects/hera/Validation/test-4.0.0/data/visibilities/245*/`:

+The files in each of these directories follow this naming convention: `zen.{jd_major}.{jd_minor}.{sky_component}.{state}.uvh5`.
+For example:

+`zen.2458098.32685.eor.true.uvh5
+zen.2458098.32685.foregrounds.corrupt.uvh5
+zen.2458098.32685.foregrounds.true.uvh5
+zen.2458098.32685.sum.corrupt.uvh5
+zen.2458098.32685.sum.true.uvh5
+zen.2458098.32685.sum.uncal.ref_uncal.uvh5
+zen.2458098.32685.sum.uncal.uvh5`

+As an unpacked example: `foregrounds.true.uvh5` corresponds to foreground-only data that has not had any systematics (including noise) applied.
+Alternatively, `sum.corrupt.uvh5` has both foreground and EoR emission, and has been "corrupted" by the following systematics: thermal noise, bandpass gains, cable reflections, cross-coupling.

+For the processed days in `/lustre/aoc/projects/hera/Validation/test-4.0.0/pipeline/245????_*/`:

+`2458098_foregrounds/zen.2458098.49089.foregrounds.corrupt.abs.calfits
+2458098_foregrounds/zen.2458098.49089.foregrounds.corrupt.autos.uvh5
+2458098_foregrounds/zen.2458098.49089.foregrounds.corrupt.first.calfits
+2458098_foregrounds/zen.2458098.49089.foregrounds.corrupt.firstcal_metrics.hdf5
+2458098_foregrounds/zen.2458098.49089.foregrounds.corrupt.flagged_abs.calfits
+2458098_foregrounds/zen.2458098.49089.foregrounds.corrupt.flagged_abs_vis.uvh5
+2458098_foregrounds/zen.2458098.49089.foregrounds.corrupt.noise_std.uvh5
+2458098_foregrounds/zen.2458098.49089.foregrounds.corrupt.omni.calfits
+2458098_foregrounds/zen.2458098.49089.foregrounds.corrupt.omni_vis.uvh5
+2458098_foregrounds/zen.2458098.49089.foregrounds.corrupt.smooth_abs.calfits
+2458098_foregrounds/zen.2458098.49089.foregrounds.corrupt.smooth_abs_vis.uvh5
+2458098_foregrounds/zen.2458098.49089.foregrounds.corrupt.uvh5
+2458098_foregrounds/zen.2458098.49089.foregrounds.corrupt.calibrated.ms
+2458098_foregrounds/zen.2458098.49089.foregrounds.corrupt.calibrated.uvh5_image`

+For the LST-binned data in `/lustre/aoc/projects/hera/Validation/test-4.0.0/pipeline/LSTBIN/`:

 `sum`: foregrounds + eor, systematics applied, then calibrated out. many different `*.OCRSL*.uvh5` files that correspond to different operations applied to the data